This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Amelia on Pinterest

-Empanada Ingredients
+Pumpkin Empanada Recipe Ingredients

 If you want to save some time, you can use premade pie dough or Goya discos.
 Goya discos are specially made empanada rounds you can find in the freezer section of your grocery store!
+This will cut down on the required time to make the empanadas, too.

 Brown Sugar Topping